Key takeaways

 Consider GLP-1 medications

-Weight loss is not one-size-fits-all all.
+Weight loss is not one-size-fits-all.
 Some people may be able to see desired results through lifestyle changes alone, while others may require additional support.
 That’s where prescription weight loss medications, such as Wegovy and Zepbound, can come in.

-To learn more and potentially get an Rx, consult a healthcare provider either in person or virtually.
+To learn more and potentially get an Rx if appropriate for you, consult a healthcare provider either in person or virtually.
 Through Ro, for example, you can get access to weight loss medications (if you qualify) and personalized support to help you reach your weight loss goals safely and effectively.

 Bottom line